Royabra/osqutil/README.md

 Supported Tables:
   - registry  : search by path
-  - processes : search by path, pid, cmdline, name
+  - processes : search by path, pid, cmdline, name, supports -hash for path only
-  - file      : search by path, you can use -hash to output a query including hashes
+  - file      : search by path, supports -hash
   - services  : search by name or binary path
+  - dns       : search by domain name
+  - ntfs      : search by path, supports -hash

 Optional Commands:
   - hash : add a hash calculation to the query, check tables that support this kind of command